-Field Details Name / Location Specify the UNC path or URL name of the HTTP, SMB or CUPS printer.
-For example, it is \\server-name\\printer-name for an SMB printer, http://server:631/printers/myprinter for a CUPS printer, or http://server/printers/.myprinter/.printer for a HTTP printer.
+Field Details Name / Location Specify the UNC path or URL name of the HTTP or an SMB printer.
+For example, it is \\server-name\printer-name for an SMB printer, and http://server/printers/.myprinter/.printer for a HTTP printer.
 NOTE: Support for network printer that prompts for user credentials is not provided.
 Driver Browse to add and select a suitable driver for the Windows HTTP printer.
 You can ignore this for SMB printers.
 The driver must be digitally signed by Microsoft.
 However, if you choose to use a driver that is not digitally signed, see the Troubleshooting Scenario Install a Driver Use this option to install a driver on the target device.
 The driver installation is non-interactive and silent.
 The supported driver installation types is .inf and the .inf driver files can be bundled in .zip or .tar formats.
 The .inf file can be specified directly if it is already available on the target device.
 Ensure that the .inf file supports the installation of the driver.
-NOTE: To add a new printer driver to the existing driver list: Edit the printerDriverDetails.conf file to add the following line: Printer Manufacturername = Printer Model The printerDriverDetails.conf file is available in the following location: On Linux: /etc/opt/microfocus/zenworks/zenworks-conf On Windows: zenserver_home\conf\zenworks-conf Printer Manufacturername = Printer Model Ensure that you restart the microfocus-zenadmin-mgmt.service after making any necessary modifications to the file for the changes to take effect.
-For example, if you want to add an HP Color LaserJet 4550 PCL printer, then add the following line: HP = HP Color LaserJet 4550 PCL Model Name Browse to select the model name of the driver.
+NOTE: To add a new printer driver to the existing driver list: Edit the $ zenworks\install dir \verb \novell zenworks share \verb \novell zenworks we bapps zenworks WEB-INF conf printerDriverDetails.conf file to add the following line: $ Printer Manufacturername = Printer Model For example, if you want to add an HP Color LaserJet 4550 PCL printer, then add the following line: HP = HP Color LaserJet 4550 PCL Model Name Browse to select the model name of the driver.
 Driver File Path Specify the driver files either from a particular device where the browser is running or from a path in the managed device, such as c:\temp\nip.zip.
 NOTE: While configuring the policy, if you are using a UNC path to access the Driver file, make sure the file you access must be on an anonymous share.
 Supported Platforms Specify a platform for the driver.
 The platform information helps to select a suitable driver from the available drivers list, which is based on the installation platform.
 Language of Installation Select the installation language.
 Your choices are English (United States), French, German, Portugese, Spanish, Italian, Chinese (Traditional), Chinese (Simplified), or Japanese.

-Field Details Install Forcefully Even if the Driver is Already Installed Select this option to force the installation of the driver on the device every time the policy is applied on the device, even if the driver is already installed on the device.
+Install Forcefully Even if the Driver is Already Installed Select this option to force the installation of the driver on the device every time the policy is applied on the device, even if the driver is already installed on the device.

-11 (Conditional) If you are configuring an iPrint printer, refer to the following table for more information:
+8 (Conditional) If you are configuring an iPrint printer, refer to the following table for more information: